Japan Immigration Fees and JESTA 2026: Fee Increase, PR, Renewal and Employer Checklist

 Online application: JPY 5,500

-Up to JPY 100,000 The actual fee must be confirmed after Cabinet Orders and related rules are issued.
+Up to JPY 100,000 The actual payable amount and start date must be confirmed through official rules.

 Extension of Period of Stay Counter application: JPY 6,000